oliver-2003/Panel-Data-Converter/README.md

 ## Steps
-1. Create a directory called "data_tables" under the working directory and put all of the cross sectional data files into the directory.
+1. Create a directory called "data_tables" under the working directory and put all of the cross-sectional data files into the directory.
 2. Execute the script
 3. The converted panel data will be exported as a csv file to the working directory.